pbstark/MartInf/kmartBayesian.md

 Both $A_n$ and $B_n$ are expressed as integrals but with the $X_j$ in different 'places' in the integrand.
-The key to showing they are equivalent is to notice that the $X_j$ are binary variables, thus allowing us to set up an identity that relates to the two 'ways' of writing the integral.
+The key to showing they are equivalent is to notice that the $X_j$ are binary variables, which allows us to set up an identity that relates the two ways of writing the integral.
 Specifically, we have the following identity,
 $$
   \gamma \left(X_j - \frac{1}{2}\right) + \frac{1}{2}